-Companies, OEMs, and other organizations can define additional resources and link to them from an oem property in a standard Redfish resource, preferably from the oem property within the Links property.
+Companies, OEMs, and other organizations can define additional resources and link to them from an Oem property in a standard Redfish resource, preferably from the Oem property within the Links property.
 To avoid naming collisions with current or future standard Redfish resource types or schema files, the defining organization's unique OEM identifier, including possible subdivisioning, should be prepended to the OEM resource type name with an optional underscore () as separator.
 This unique OEM identifier should follow the same naming as defined in the OEM-specified object naming clause.
-The name of the OEM resource type, including the unique OEM identifier, should also be prepended to the file name of OEM schema file that specify the OEM resource type.
-Separator underscores () may be excluded from the OEM resource type name or schema file name for improved readability.
+The name of the OEM resource type, including the unique OEM identifier, should also be prepended to the file name of OEM schema file that specifies the OEM resource type.
+Separator underscores () may be excluded from the OEM resource type name and schema file name for improved readability.
+The Schema definition languages clause contains other file name construction rules, such as handling version information.